10 Of The Coolest And Most Unusual Things To Do In Paris

 • The area of the tunnels is approximately 11,000 m2 / 118,403 sq. ft.

-• The duration of the tour is 45 min.
+• The duration of the tour is 45 minutes.

-• The temperature is 14°C / 57° F all year round.
+• The temperature is 14°C / 57°F all year round.

-If this sounds like one of the cool things to do in Paris for you to undertake, then read this information and tips as well:
+If this sounds like one of the cool unusual things to do in Paris for you to undertake, then read this information and tips as well:

 • Only 200 people may enter the catacombs at a time.
 This might cause long waiting times during busy hours.